-“When I sit back and look at everything we have done in five years, I feel immensely proud, not of the volume of the work, but the impact that we have made.”
+“When I sit back and look at everything we have done in nine years, I feel immensely proud, not of the volume of the work, but the impact that we have made.”

 Dr. Monica Faulkner is a Research Associate Professor at the Steve Hicks School of Social Work at The University of Texas at Austin and the Director and co-Founder of the Texas Institute for Child & Family Wellbeing.
 Dr. Faulkner holds Bachelor degrees in Government and Social Work from the University of Texas at Austin and a Masters in Social Work from the University of Houston.
 She received her PhD in Social Work from the University of Texas at Austin in 2010.

 As a social worker, Dr. Faulkner has worked as an advocate for survivors of domestic violence and sexual assault and as a case manager for children in foster care.
 Dr. Faulkner also worked in the Texas Legislature focusing on policy issues related to health and human services for two legislative sessions.

 Currently, Dr. Faulkner uses her research expertise to build evidence for interventions and policies that improve the lives of marginalized populations of youth and families.
 She specializes in program evaluations related to child maltreatment prevention, foster care, and adolescent sexual health.
 She has also conducted original research related to Latino undocumented parents, permanency of foster youth, and educational outcomes of foster youth.